 While most people in Paleo circles agree on the basic premises, some questions are oftentimes the subject of much debate.
 The question about the optimal amount and ratio of protein, carbohydrate and fat that we should consume is one of them.

 I think that many authors fall short in their recommendations and make mistakes that lead people to have wrong ideas about optimal nutrition.

-Trying to accurately imitate our ancestors is a recipe for failure and choosing an optimal macronutrient ratio solely based on our observations of the paleolithic era can lead to critical mistakes and this is why the question needs to be tackled and answered from different angles.
+Trying to accurately imitate our ancestors is a recipe for failure and choosing an optimal macronutrient ratio solely based on our observations of the Paleolithic Era can lead to critical mistakes.
+This is why the question needs to be tackled and answered from different angles.